The Fair Work Agency

 Whether you’re looking to prevent compliance issues or just want peace of mind, BrightHR gives you the tools and support to stay one step ahead:

-And if enforcement becomes more proactive (as this bill suggests) having the right support in place could save you time, stress, and money down the line.
+And as enforcement becomes more proactive, having the right support in place could save you time, stress, and money down the line.

 The bottom line?
 If you’re already doing things fairly and transparently, you’re in a good place.
-But with changes on the horizon, there’s never been a better time to get your HR processes in shape and BrightHR is here to help you do just that.
+But with big changes being implemented and more to come, now is the time to get your HR processes in shape and BrightHR is here to help you do just that.